-Private Pay cost: This is as it sounds: What is the cash rate to receive treatment?
-Do they scholarship (many do)?
+Private Pay Cost: This is as it sounds: What is the cash rate to receive treatment?
+Do they have a scholarship (many do)?
 Do they offer payment plans or even lines of credit?
 Do they work with such things as EAP: Employee Assistance Programs, or IEP: Individualized Education Programs?
-Many times for the specialty programs there is an independent approval process that you must engage in with the support of a specialist not associated with the treatment center.
+Many times for the specialty programs, there is an independent approval process that you must engage in with the support of a specialist not associated with the treatment center.

 Insurance: Unless you have unlimited resources, and even if you do, the first thing you should be doing is looking at whether or not a program takes insurance.
 Whether or not you are ultimately going to make a decision based off of cost, knowing the insurance piece is critical because:

-- Knowing the insurance piece will help you visualize your “treatment account” and budget for the long-term and even offset the “Quantity” part of the equation by enabling you to extend the 30 days to say, 45 days because 15 are paid for by insurance.
+2. Knowing the insurance piece will help you visualize your “treatment account,” budget for the long term, and even offset the “Quantity” part of the equation by enabling you to extend the 30 days to, say, 45 days because 15 are paid for by insurance.

-- If they take insurance and you intend to use insurance you need to build a case from the outset
+3. If they take insurance, and you intend to use insurance, you need to build a case from the outset.

 Conversely, It also means that the center may be more “ingratiated” to the insurer and will potentially be less likely or able to fight for longer-term care once the client is denied.

-Additionally, as most “in-network” rates pay providers significantly less than “out of network” rates, there is also the stigma of “in-network” care being “lower quality” then “out of network” (though this is changing as providers learn to adapt while still competing).
+Additionally, as most “in-network” rates pay providers significantly less than “out-of-network” rates, there is also the stigma of “in-network” care being “lower quality” than “out-of-network” (though this is changing as providers learn to adapt while still competing).